 The service structure remains the same, so the team continues to be 6FTE.
-This comprises of the Chief Internal Auditor, three Senior Auditors and two Auditors.
+This comprises of the Chief Internal Auditor, one Principal Auditor, two Senior Auditors and two Auditors.

 We have a well-qualified and experienced team, mainly following the Chartered Institute of Internal Auditors qualification route (CIA) at Senior Auditor level and Association of Accounting Technicians (AAT) for the Auditor role.
-The Chief Internal Auditor holds the CMIIA and is a Certified Information Systems Auditor (CISA).
+The Chief Internal Auditor holds the qualification of Chartered Institute of Public Finance Accountant (CIPFA).